lukemico/javascript-calendar/README.markdown

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

-Ensure that you have the following installed on your local machine before installation of :
+Ensure that you have the following installed on your local machine before installation:

 Install Git [Git](https://git-scm.com/downloads) (latest version)
 Install Python [Python](https://www.python.org/downloads/) (latest version)